 Foundry Quickstart

-This quickstart walks you through integrating a Stagenet into your Foundry workflow.
-You’ll connect it to a GitHub repository containing your Foundry project, generate a Contract Workspace for each contract, and activate its Contract Analytics.
+This guide walks you through integrating a Stagenet into your Foundry workflow.
+You’ll create a Stagenet, connect it to a GitHub repository, and generate a Contract Workspace for each contract.

 Create a Stagenet